Fire and rescue services

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 If you plan to bring medication, check if it's legal in Nigeria.
 Take enough legal medication for your trip.
-Do not assume the same medication will be available in Nigeria if your supply runs out.
+Don't assume the same medication will be available in Nigeria if your supply runs out.
+The quality of medication in Nigeria can't be guaranteed.

 Carry a copy of your prescription or a letter from your doctor stating: